-- A direct conflict of interest exists when the official (or a parent, sibling, child, spouse, skating or life partner) have been teaching, choreographing, or consulting any competitor in an event, in the previous one year. - An indirect conflict of interest could arise through any personal, family, or financial relationship that could be perceived as a conflict of interest.
-This includes any situation that has the potential to undermine the impartiality of a person. - Officials must agree on the following: - Not to participate in any event (i.e., senior ladies free skating) in which there is a direct conflict of interest.

-- $\circ~$ If a conflict is discovered after the invitation has been accepted, the Referee should be immediately notified. - To disclose all direct and possible indirect conflicts when submitting the availability of the official to serve at qualifying competitions.
+- A direct conflict of interest exists when the official (or a parent, sibling, child, spouse, skating or life partner) have been teaching, choreographing or consulting any competitor in an event, in the previous one year. - An indirect conflict of interest could arise through any personal, family or financial relationship that could be perceived as a conflict of interest.
+This includes any situation that has the potential to undermine the impartiality of a person. - Officials must agree on the following: - Not to participate in any event (i.e. senior ladies free skating) in which there is a direct conflict of interest. - If a conflict is discovered after the invitation has been accepted, the Referee should be immediately notified. - To disclose all direct and possible indirect conflicts when submitting the availability of the official to serve at qualifying competitions.
 If a conflict is discovered after the assignment to a qualifying competition, it is necessary to notify the Referee immediately. - If those officials agree that a conflict exists, the official will be removed from the panel.
 If those officials do not agree, the referee will make the final decision.

-2.37 Critiques, feedback, and monitoring
+6.4 Critiques, feedback and monitoring

-Technical Controllers, Technical Specialists, Assistant Specialists and Judges can critique and provide feedback to skaters throughout the year with the following stipulations:
+Technical Controllers, Technical Specialists and Assistant Specialists can critique and provide feedback to skaters throughout the year with the following stipulations:

-Officials may not critique skaters from the 1st of March to the end of the World Championships.
-If an official is rostered to judge a World Skate event between the end of the World Championship and the 1st of March the following year, they must not critique skaters who will be competing in the event to which the official is assigned for a period of 2 months prior.
+Officials may not critique skaters who will be competing in a World Skate event to which the official is assigned for a period of 2 months prior.

-Officials found in breach of this rule will be banned from being involved in any World Skate competition for 1 year.
+Technical Panel officials found in breach of this rule will be banned from being involved in any World Skate competition for 1 year.

-2.38 Conducting club and rink seminars
+6.5 Conducting club and rink seminars

-Technical Controllers, Technical Specialists, Assistant Specialists and Judges who are asked by rinks or clubs to conduct a seminar for skaters may do so as long as it is announced and is available to all skaters who wish to participate.
+Technical Controllers, Technical Specialists and Assistant Specialists who are asked by rinks or clubs to conduct a seminar for skaters may do so as long as it is announced and is available to all skaters who wish to participate.